Byte-Cats/filechick/README.md

 ### Stuff:
 - Create a file
+- Name a file
 - Delete a file
 - Create a directory
+- Name a directory
+- Download results of a http/s get to url
+- Write Url response to a file (html)
 - Get list of filenames in a directory